hwborchers/ctv-optimization/README.md

 ### [General Purpose Continuous Solvers]{#general}

-Package stats offers several general purpose optimization routines.
+Package stats offers several general-purpose optimization routines.
 For one-dimensional unconstrained function optimization there is `optimize()` which searches an interval for a minimum or maximum.
 Function `optim()` provides an implementation of the Broyden-Fletcher-Goldfarb-Shanno (BFGS) method, bounded BFGS, conjugate gradient (CG), Nelder-Mead, and simulated annealing (SANN) optimization methods.
 It utilizes gradients, if provided, for faster convergence.
-Typically it is used for unconstrained optimization, but includes an option for box-constrained optimization.
+Typically it is used for unconstrained optimization but includes an option for box-constrained optimization.

 Additionally, for minimizing a function subject to linear inequality